Freakium/freakium.github.io/README.md

 # Freakium

-This is my personal playground where I host my personal projects.
+This is my playground where I host my personal projects.